EdwardBurroughes/carbon-projects-api/README.md

 ## Endpoint

-Once the server is running locally the following the `/projects` endpoint is accessible
+Once the server is running locally the following the `/projects` endpoint is accessible.
+The OpenAPI docs can be viewed on `http://localhost:8000/docs`

 1. Get all carbon projects data
 ```